Table of Contents

 Let’s start with one of the most common questions around this topic…

-If you ask the sweat experts, they'll tell you that any amount of sweat over 100 mg every 5 minutes is excessive.1
+If you ask the sweat experts “Why do my armpits sweat so much?”, they’ll tell you that any amount of sweat over 100 mg every 5 minutes is excessive.
+(1)

 Now, before you grab a stopwatch and measuring cup, let’s talk about a few other realistic methods of determining your sweat severity.